Jonosenior/private-events/README.md

 # Private Events

-This is an events site (similar to Eventbrite), which allows users to create events and invite other other users to attend.
+This is an events site, similar to Eventbrite, which allows users to create events and invite other other users to attend.

 ## Feature Spec
 - User can sign up with name, email and password, and can log in.
 - Logged-in users can create events, invite other users to her own events, and delete her own events.
-- User can be either an event host or event attendee.
+- User can be either an event host or an event attendee.
 - The Event index is organised into upcoming and past events.

 ## Domain Model